DataDog/datadog-cloudfoundry-buildpack/README.md

     ```bash
     cf update-buildpack datadog-cloudfoundry-buildpack -p datadog-cloudfoundry-buildpack.zip
     ```

-Once it is available in your Cloud Foundry environment, configure your application to use the Datadog buildpack by specifying it in your application manifest.
+After it is available in your Cloud Foundry environment, configure your application to use the Datadog buildpack by specifying it in your application manifest.

-**Note**: Since this is a supply buildpack, it has to be specified before any final buildpack in the list.
-See [Cloud Foundry documentation][4] for details about pushing an application with multiple buildpacks.

 ## Configuration